TOD-theses/traces_analyzer/docs/metadata_extraction.md

 To understand, which instructions are affected by the TOD, we compare if the same instructions were executed, and if they were given the same inputs.

-Create a counter that counts how often an instruction has been called.
-An instruction is identified by (pc, inputs).
-For instructions in trace A, increment it.
+For each instruction we count how often it has been exected in each trace.
+We identify the instruction by the code_address, pc, opcode and inputs.
+For instructions in trace A, we increment the counter.
 For instructions in the other trace, decrement it.
+Thus, if the instruction occurs in both traces, the count will balance to 0.
+If the inputs differ, we will have two different elements, one with a +1 count and one with -1.

+At the end, we group the instructions only by code_address, pc and opcode, so instructions with different inputs will be grouped together.
+These are matched between the traces to identify which parameters have changed and outputted as such.
+If no match exists, we output them as only being executed by one trace.

 **Requires**: